Siempre habrá un mañana

 Siempre habrá un mañana (English: There's Always Tomorrow), is a Mexican telenovela produced by Valentín Pimstein for Televisa in 1974.
 Meche Carreño and Eduardo Alcaraz star as the protagonists, while Aurora Molina star as the antagonists.

 Is an adaptation of the Venezuelan telenovela "María Mercé, La Chinita" produced in 1970 by Venevisión.

 Plot

-Plot tells the life of Mercedes a young and humble washerwoman who one day meets Arthur a young graduate who comes from the capital and has just arrived at the village, Arturo and Mercedes fall in love, he has to return to the capital and she agrees to wait for him, returning to the capital Arturo meets a woman of high societywho fell in love with it, and as an ambition to agree to marry, Arturo no can tell the truth to Mercedes since this ravaging it, however the poor washerwoman ended by learning the worst way of cruel deception of her beloved.
-At the end Mercedes finds true love in another man that that values her, but there another obstacle to be happy, his girlfriend Pilar.
+Plot tells the life of Mercedes a young and humble washerwoman, who one day meets Arturo a young graduate from the capital who has arrived in the village.
+Arturo and Mercedes fall in love, but he has to return to the capital and she agrees to wait for him.
+Returning to the capital, Arturo meets a woman of high society who falls in love with him; and out of ambition, he agrees to marry her.
+Arturo can't tell Mercedes the truth since it would destroy her; however the poor washerwoman learns of her beloved's deception in the worst possible way.
+Eventually Mercedes finds true love with another man who values her, but there is another obstacle to her happiness, his girlfriend Pilar.